CircuitSetup/Remote/README.md

 ##### &#9654; Power LED/meter on fake power

 If unchecked, the power LED and the battery level meter come to life on real power.
-If checked, they react to fake power.
+If checked, they act on fake power.

 #### Home Assistant / MQTT settings